rhit-kuglinwc/CSSE463_Final_Project-Leaf-/README.md

 ## Plants_2BackgroundReplacer.m
 This file was a background remover for the Plants_2 dataset.
 It takes in an image specified by local file path, then outputs the image with the background removed.

+## Transfer_RC_Attempt
+This file contains the code that Rohit used to attempt transfer learning.
+To run this file you will need to have Plants_2 root directory in the working directory of the script, with subdirectories test, train, and valid, with further subdirectories dividing by class.
+Once this has been done you can run program and, ideally, at the end you would get a figure showing the model results.
+This does not work as intended due to a lack of an epoch limit.